 [NB: This is an updating of an earlier post, to include brief comments (and a fascinating link) on the recently released 1805 Leonore released by Orfeo in March, 2021.
 The added text is at the end of the article]

 So, when is a Fidelio not a Fidelio?
 The answer is not quite when it's a Leonore, as the more Beethovenianly-attuned readers might guess, although that is certainly true.
 Read on.

-Anyone who knows and cherishes Beethoven's Fidelio in the final version we all know and love will have their eyes and ears opened as to Beethoven's working processes by these two performances.
-You might well cherish your Klemperer (either the famous HMV/EMI set or the Testament Covent Garden performance - for some people even greater) but experiencing and seeing these two will immeasurably enhance your appreciation.
+Anyone who knows Beethoven's Fidelio in the final version we all know and love will have their eyes and ears opened as to Beethoven's working processes by these two performances.
+You might well cherish your Klemperer (either the famous HMV/EMI set or the Testament Covent Garden performance - the latter for some people even greater) but experiencing and seeing these two will immeasurably enhance your appreciation.

 Last year - Beethoven year - there were to be performances across Vienna of all versions of Beethoven's opera; the 1806 version is particularly rare, and so the fact they put it on - albeit without audience - is a real triumph.